CharlesCNorton/AI-Bootstrap/Homotopy-stability/readme.md

 ## Abstract

 Homotopy theory is pivotal in understanding topological spaces through continuous deformations, focusing on fundamental shapes via paths and loops.
-This paper investigates the stability and triviality of higher-level homotopies (\( H_n \)) under perturbations (\( \epsilon \)).
+This paper investigates the stability and triviality of higher-level homotopies (𝐻ₙ) under perturbations (𝜖).
 Specifically, we examine whether homotopy paths retain their equivalence to trivial paths when subjected to both positive and negative perturbations.
 Through rigorous inductive proofs and comprehensive evaluations across various homotopy structures—including loop spaces, product types, and fibrations—we establish conditions under which stability and triviality are maintained.
 Additionally, we explore adaptive scaling of perturbations and intrinsic stability mechanisms, providing a robust framework for understanding stability in higher homotopies.

 ---